 Vocational Sport consists of three units, two of which are internally assessed coursework units, with the final unit being an externally assessed examination.
+Each year, the PE department assesses which qualification is best suited for the cohort of students choosing this option.
+The qualifications that may be taken by students are the OCR Cambridge National in Sport Studies or the BTEC Tech Award in Sport.

-You may be interested in OCR Cambridge Nationals course in Sports Studies if you want an engaging qualification where you will use your learning in practical, real-life situations in the following contexts: understanding contemporary issues in sport and how they impact on different sporting activities; applying your skills as both a performer in two different sporting activities and as a leader in one sporting activity; how to be a sports leader by using your initiative to solve problems and making decisions when dealing with rapidly changing conditions and situations; understanding the relationship between sport and the media and applying this to real life examples; how to evaluate and interpret the different ways in which sport is represented by the media and applying your skills to participate in an outdoor and adventurous activity in a natural setting and environment.
-All sequences of learning are underpinned by effective scaffolding, challenge and a range of assessment opportunities that actively involve students so that they know how to close the gaps in their learning.
+You may be interested in OCR Cambridge Nationals course in Sports Studies if you want an engaging qualification where you will use your learning in practical, real-life situations, such as: understanding contemporary issues in sport and how they impact on different sporting activities, applying your skills as both a performer in two different sporting activities and as a leader in one sporting activity, how to be a sports leader, through using your initiative to solve problems and making decisions when dealing with rapidly changing conditions and situations. understanding the relationship between sport and the media and applying this to real life examples, how to evaluate and interpret the different ways in which sport is represented by the media and applying your skills to participate in an outdoor and adventurous activity in a natural setting and environment.